The Very Best of Don Henley

-The Very Best of Don Henley is the second greatest hits compilation album by Don Henley, released in 2009 and his first release since Inside Job in 2000.
+The Very Best of Don Henley is the second greatest hits compilation album by American rock singer Don Henley, released in 2009 and his first release since Inside Job in 2000.
 A deluxe version containing extra bonus tracks plus DVD material is also available.
-The first 10 songs are in the same order in which they appear on Actual Miles: Henley's Greatest Hits.
+The first 10 songs are in the same order in which they appear on Actual Miles: Henley's Greatest Hits (1995).